 Conversely, they may also show signs of depression or anxiety during the times they are not using Adderall.
 Physical symptoms to look for include dilated pupils, a loss of appetite, and a fast or irregular heartbeat.
 If the individual addicted to Adderall is under the age of 18, their parents or other responsible adults should step in and offer to get them help for their addiction.

-The decision to seek Adderall rehab can be even more difficult if the user has been to a treatment program in the past, have not been successful and relapsed.
+The decision to seek Adderall rehab can be even more difficult if the user has been to a treatment program in the past, has not been successful and relapsed.
 If this is the case, it’s easy to feel like treatment does not work for you.
 Relapse doesn’t mean that a person has failed.
 It simply means that the treatment approach was not the right fit.
 A person with cancer doesn’t give up because one approach failed.
 They approach the situation with another form of treatment.
 Addiction is complex and treatment for addiction must be individualized to that person.
 It’s not uncommon for a relapse to occur and several different options to be tried before finding the right treatment for that person.

 If individual has a severe addiction, it may get to the point for the individual’s friends and family to help them realize that need help to manage their addiction.
 While Adderall rehab is proven to be more effective when an individual enters voluntarily, in the case of a severe addiction, the most important thing is to get them treatment, regardless of how they get there.
 However, if it is possible to convince the individual to enter voluntarily, Adderall rehab will typically be more effective in the long-term.